“Dear American Airlines:

 A disgusted mom.”

-This story was submitted to Love What Matters by Molly Schultz of Tried and True Mama.
-You can follow her on Instagram.
+This story was submitted to Love What Matters by a woman who wishes to remain anonymous.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 ‘I’ve written him a prescription for 10 narcotics.’
 HOLD UP A MINUTE!
 A vasectomy is more painful than pushing out an 8-pound baby?’: Wife given ibuprofen after childbirth infuriated by husband’s special treatment at same hospital